oi17okf/Biz_Wiz/README.md

 the future of business...

 ## Compile & Run
-To compile for windows run the command `g++ main.cpp -std=c++11 -lraylib -lopengl32 -lgdi32 -lwinmm`
+To compile for windows run the command `g++ main.cpp tinyxml2.cpp -std=c++11 -lraylib -lopengl32 -lgdi32 -lwinmm`

+The project depends on raylib and tinyxml.
+Tinyxml is included in the project. but raylib is not.

-You will also need to have downloaded raylib, compiled it, and added it to the include/link path.
+So you will have to download raylib, compile it, and add it to the include/link path.

 Then just run a.exe and a windows should appear like this! ![Rendering vsn in raylib](./pic.JPG)